Combe Martin Tourist Guide – FAQs for Visitors

 Prehistoric & Roman Era

-Signs of Bronze Age (2300–800 BC) and Roman habitation have been found in this region.
-Two Roman settlements have been identified in north Devon, both small coastal forts, at The Beacon, Martinhoe and Old Burrow near County Gate.
+Bronze Age and Roman artefacts have been discovered around North Devon.
+Roman signal forts existed at The Beacon, Martinhoe, and Old Burrow near County Gate.

 Industrial Revolution (1750–1900)

-Today, Combe Martin is a vibrant community with a focus on tourism, hospitality, and heritage preservation.
+Today, Combe Martin thrives on tourism, hospitality, and heritage preservation projects.

 Please note that the information on this page is for general guidance only and may change over time.
 While we do our best to keep it accurate, this is not an official guide.
-For the latest updates, check with local authorities or organisations directly.
+For the latest updates including parking, check with local authorities or organisations directly.